 Improved POS efficiency ✔

-POS systems integrated with your merchant services such as credit card processing eliminate the need for manual entry during checkout.
+POS systems integrated with your merchant services, such as credit card processing, eliminates the need for manual entry during checkout.

 Better POS payment security ✔

-POS ecommerce integration ensures that your customers don’t need to be redirected to an external landing page to provide their payment information.
-In addition, payment processor integration adds extra layers of security such as in-built Payment Card Industry Data Security Standard (PCI DSS) compliance and data encryption that minimizes the risk of online fraud.
+POS e-commerce integration ensures that your customers don’t need to be redirected to an external landing page to provide their payment information.
+In addition, payment processor integration adds extra layers of security, such as built-in Payment Card Industry Data Security Standard (PCI DSS) compliance and data encryption that minimizes the risk of online fraud.

 Improved cashflow and sale insights ✔

 Integrated credit and debit card processing ensures that you can process payments in real-time.
 There are no delays on account of manual entry and no delays in fund transfers to your account either, especially when the volume of transactions is high.
 This allows you to take in more sales in a day.

 Also, integrating your POS with accounting software can give you access to valuable data and insights.
 With QuickBooks POS integration, for example, you get a comprehensive view of your sales and financial data so you can make better business decisions.